trace-ph/traceph-android-app/README.md

 **Information Collection and Use**

-While using our Service, we do not require you to provide us with certain personally identifiable information, including but not limited to name, age, gender, contact number, photo, address, and/or email addresses.
+While using our Service, we DO NOT require you to provide us with certain personally identifiable information, including but not limited to name, age, gender, contact number, photo, address, and/or email addresses.

 To register, we require you to share your device ID and device model in exchange of our generated ID, which will be used for contact tracing.
 We also ask that you give permissions in Bluetooth and location access.
 We use Bluetooth to collect records of users in proximity.
 These records include Received Signal Strength Indicator (RSSI) and transmitted power (txPower) of your Bluetooth, the generated ID of you and your contact, and the time of contact.
 We DO NOT collect your location coordinates.
 We only use location access to ensure Bluetooth communications work.
 You can always OPT-OUT from creating these records by disabling contact tracing in-app.
 The records will be used to determine who are your close contacts to whom we'll notify their exposure.
 They are kept for only 3 weeks.

 You may also voluntarily declare in-app of your lab test results by filling out the dates of testing and when the test result is received, and whether you're positive.
+By reporting to us, DetectPH will be the ones to notify your close contacts for you.
 The validity of your report is determined by scanning a QR code found in your test results.
 These QR codes are only found in laboratories we are coordinating with.
+We only keep your reports within the day to ensure that we don't receive multiple reports from the same device.

 The information that we request will be retained by us and used as described in this privacy policy.